| | | ORCiD

 About

-I am a Schmidt AI post-doctoral fellow at University of Michigan - Ann Arbor.
+I am a postdoctoral research fellow at University of Michigan - Ann Arbor.

-I develop statistical methods that make use of genomic and health data to study evolutionary processes.
+Overall, I develop statistical methods that make use of biological and environmental data to study spatial and evolutionary processes.

 I strive for reproducible experiments, well-documented software, efficient computation, and interpretable modeling.

-I pioneered several methods to study recent natural selection, spearheaded multiple consortium data analyses, and proved some central limit theorems,
+There I pioneered several methods to study recent natural selection and spearheaded multiple consortium data analyses.

 I earned a BS degree in Mathematics (summa cum laude) at University of Oregon.